 Services that are covered for you What you must pay when you get these services Outpatient substance abuse services You are covered for treatment of substance abuse, as covered by Original Medicare.
 Deductible applies.
 20% coinsurance for each Medicare-covered Individual Session.
 20% coinsurance for each Medicare-covered Group Session.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior authorization is required.
+Prior authorization is required .
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient. • Services provided at an outpatient hospital In-Network Deductible applies.
+Even if you stay in the hospital overnight, you might still be considered an outpatient. • Services provided at an outpatient hospital Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Authorization required for Infusion therapy and specific surgery procedures.
-Out-of-Network Deductible applies.
+Prior authorization is required . • Services provided at an ambulatory surgical center Deductible applies.
 20% coinsurance for each Medicare-covered service.
-This plan has a Point of Service option for the Outpatient Hospital Services service category.
-"Point-of-Service" means you can use providers outside the plan's network.
-Prior authorization is required.
+You pay these amounts until you reach the out-of-pocket maximum.
+Prior authorization is required .